gocd/www.go.cd/features.markdown

 <div class="full-width">
 	<div class="container-12 features" >
 		<div class="grid-5">
-			<h3 class="features__title">Value Stream Map</h3>
+			<h3 class="features__title">See how things <i>really</i> work</h3>
 			<p>It sounds cliche, but Go's real power is in the visibility it provides over your end-to-end workflow.
-The Value Stream Map allows you to follow a change from commit to deploy with a glance.
+The <span class="feature_word">Value Stream Map</span> allows you to follow a change from commit to deploy with a glance.
 And when things go wrong, it is easy to see both the upstream cause and the downstream effects.</p>
 		</div>
 		<div class="grid-4">
 			<img src="/images/pipeline_graphic.png">